-We are pleased to announce the Second Annual Network Leadership Training Academy, May 19-21, 2014 hosted by the Research Program on Collaborative Governance (RPCG) in the School of Public Affairs at the University of Colorado Denver.
-Registration for the 2014 NLTA will be open to public on March 3, 2014.
-Priority registration is currently underway.
-If you are on the priority registration list, you should have received an email inviting you to register.
-If you did not, please contact us at RPCG@ucdenver.edu.
-Check back here for registration details on March 3, 2014.
+We are pleased to announce the Third Annual Network Leadership Training Academy, May 28-30, 2015 hosted by the Research Program on Collaborative Governance (RPCG) in the School of Public Affairs at the University of Colorado Denver.
+Registration for the 2015 NLTA will be open to public in Spring 2015.
+For questions, please contact us at RPCG@ucdenver.edu.
+To get updates for the 2015 NLTA go here.

 What is the NLTA?

 Do you engage in partnerships as part of your work?
 Are you a member of a community collaborative made up of organizations focused on a goal?
 Have you built up a network of partners to help you reach your organizational and professional goals?
 Are you looking for a place to learn more about how to do this kind of work effectively?
 The NLTA is a workshop designed specifically to help you better understand networks and gain skills to more effectively engage in this practice.

 The shift to working collaboratively has led to the development of networks and the requirement to achieve “Leadership and Systems Thinking” as a core competency in most jobs.
 While the “network way of working” has become more accepted (and expected!), the skills required to engage in this kind of work are still ambiguous.
 The NLTA will bring together practitioners from across the country to participate in a dynamic, hands-on training academy to develop skills that will address how to effectively participate in and manage networks.

 What will you do at the NLTA?
 The